open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Implementations MUST provide a way to create `Span`s via a `Tracer`, which is responsible for tracking the currently active `Span` and MAY provide default options for newly created `Span`s.

+The API MUST allow users to provide the following properties:
+- The operation name
+- The parent span, and whether the new `Span` should be a root `Span`.
+- `Attribute`s
+- `Link`s
+- `Event`s

 The `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
 The `Tracer` SHOULD create each new `Span` as